lpdumas/gw2cbackend/readme.md

 Then you must install the database.
 Import the structure.sql file to your database.

+Run ```cp db-config.php.dist db-config.php``` and edit the db-config.php file with your personal information.

 Now go to /admin/users you should be able to log in with gw2c/gw2c.
 We strongly recommend you to create a new user and to delete the gw2c user.